digital-asset/davl/model.md

 ### Were does holiday come from?

 Holiday can be regarded as a *gift* from the boss to the worker.
 In reality, it will correspond to the amount stated on the worker's employment contract.
-Each year, or month, or whatever, the boss must allocate the required number of days to the worker.
+Each year, or month, or whatever, the boss will allocate the required number of days to the worker.

 Because `HolidayAllocation` must be signed by boss and worker, this gift will have to go through the normal propose/accept mechanism.
 But there is never a reason or way for the worker not to accept.
 Perhaps another chance for trigger automation in v2.

 Note: we seem to have already multiple instances of the propose/accept pattern.
-Shoukd these be unified using generic template?
+Should these be unified using generic template?
 Maybe! v2.

 ### Querying holiday-allocations and booked holidays